ssebs/ssebs-www/README.md

 ## TODO:

+- [ ] Add Table of contents on pages that can minimize / pop out to navigate
 - [ ] CDN Assets (resume, images) for faster loading
 - [ ] Soon™️:
   - [ ] Sort tags on projects